sksallaj82/ChromeHtmlToPdf/README.md

+#This is a forked repo to help contribute to the original project: https://github.com/Sicos1977/ChromeHtmlToPdf#
+This repo was used to update the libraries to help switch from using ASP .NET 4.5 to ASP CORE 3.1.
+So if you found yourself here, please go to the original repo as the changes from this repo has been committed.

 ## What is ChromeHtmlToPdf?

 ChromeHtmlToPdf is a 100% managed C# .NET library and console application that can be used to convert HTML to PDF format with the use of Google Chrome